 The Senior Executives in the Public and Semi-Public Sector (Standards for Remuneration) Act (‘WNT’) imposes a maximum on the remuneration of senior executives in the public and quasi-public sectors.
 The purpose of the WNT is to counteract excessive remuneration and severance pay at institutions in the public and quasi-public sectors.
 The maximum remuneration is indexed annually and is approximately equal to the salary received by ministers.
 Other sector-wide standards apply to healthcare institutions, health insurers, housing associations and organisations operating in developmental cooperation and cultural fields.
 The WNT also requires public and quasi-public institutions to disclose the remuneration they pay.

 Under the Dutch Works Councils Act (WOR), the works council is entitled to receive information from the management board regarding remuneration ratios, including with regard to the management and supervisory boards (Section 31d-e WOR).
 The information, however, must be clustered by group and must not be traceable to individuals.

-With effect from 1 January 2019, moreover, management boards will be obliged to discuss the remuneration paid to managing directors with the works counsel in a consultative meeting (Section 23 WOR).
+In addition, management boards are obliged to discuss the remuneration paid to managing directors with the works counsel in a consultative meeting (Section 23 WOR).